TudorPescaru/IOCLA_Assignments/README.md

 used to evaluate the expresion.
 This function was used due to the fact that the tree nodes contained string numbers instead of actual integers.

+## IOCLA 4

+The fourth assignemnt consisted of two parts.
+The first part involved performing buffer overflow exploits on two binaries to get a secret flag and to run a shellcode which will spawn a shell.
+The second part involved utilising AVX and AVX2 functions and instructions in C and Assembly to speed up vector operations.